singhst/web-scraping-tv-movie/README.md

     [img: mysql table after saving]

-    A structured data in JSON format can be found in the webpage:
+    A structured data in JSON format can be found in the webpage.
+Of course, it is shown after the JavaScript loaded.
     <img src="img\reelgood-inspect-html.png" style="zoom:30%;"/>

 ## Missing features